chef/automate/components/automate-chef-io/content/docs/backup.md

   1. If you are restoring from a single-file backup archive, copy your archive to the machine on which you wish to restore and extract it to the [configured backup directory]({{< ref "backup.md#backup-to-filesystem" >}}).

 #### Restore in an Internet-Connected Environment
-If you have [configured the backup directory]({{< ref "backup.md#backup-to-filesystem" >}}) to a directory that is not default (`/var/opt/chef-automate/backups`) you must supply the backup directory; if you do not provide a backup ID, Chef Automate will use the most recent backup in the backup directory.
+If you have [configured the backup directory]({{< ref "backup.md#backup-to-filesystem" >}}) to a directory that is not default (`/var/opt/chef-automate/backups`) you must supply the backup directory; if you do not provide a backup ID, Chef Automate uses the most recent backup in the backup directory.

 To restore on a fresh host: